Vulksgren/Vulksgren/README.md

 - Sup nerd, name is Vulks.
 - Into Networking, low-level Coding, and Vidya Gaymes
-- Working on my +Linux, CCNA, and A+ certification.
+- Working on my +Linux, CCNA, and Networking+.
 Will soon get back into Python.
 - Vulks@vivaldi.net

 <!---